Free during validation — all features unlocked. Feedback welcome

 SPX ChainsReal bid/ask/IV/deltaMar 2 – 13, 202610 days, 23 snapshots/day

 Need data for a different instrument?
 Use the Request New Data form at the bottom of the backtest page.
-Submit what you need and we'll review it.
+Submit what you need and I'll review it.

 Chain Snapshot Data

-We collect real SPX option chain snapshots from IQFeed every 15 minutes during market hours.
+Real SPX option chain snapshots are collected via Tradier every 15 minutes during market hours.
 This includes actual bid/ask, implied volatility, and delta for every strike across multiple expirations.
 The chain backtest engine uses this data for the most accurate possible simulation — actual market quotes instead of synthetic Black-Scholes pricing.
 This dataset grows every trading day.

 PDF Reports